mwmorale/Folder_Locker/README.md

 ----- create_target.py -----
 ----------------------------

 ----- run_me.py -----

 This file must be run in order for the tool/process to operate successfully.
-It
+It deals with the path existence and/or non-existence as well as the file/folder creation, and document type conversions.
 ---------------------

 ----- sys_lock_internals.py -----